-Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 35 vulnerabilities that were fixed in 1 bulletins announced today by Adobe.
+Qualys Vulnerability R&D Lab has released new vulnerability checks in the Qualys Cloud Platform to protect organizations against 34 vulnerabilities that were fixed in 1 bulletins announced today by Adobe.
 Customers can immediately audit their networks for these and other new vulnerabilities by accessing their Qualys subscription.
-Visit our blog to see how to prioritize remediation.
+Visit Qualys Security Blog to prioritize remediation.

 Adobe has released 1 security bulletins to fix newly discovered flaws in their software.
 Qualys has released the following checks for these new vulnerabilities:

 Adobe Flash Player 184.108.40.206 and earlier versions for Windows, Macintosh and Linux

 Adobe Flash Player Extended Support Release version 220.127.116.119 and earlier 13.x versions for Windows and Macintosh

 Adobe AIR SDK 18.104.22.168 and prior.

 The following are links for downloading patches to fix these vulnerabilities: